sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `acr_values_supported`
 > OPTIONAL.
 JSON array containing the list of supported Levels of Assurance.
 See [Authentication Context](#authentication-context).

-The following example shows the JSON document found at a discovery endpoint for an authorization server:
+The following example shows the JSON document found at a discovery endpoint for an OpenID Provider:

     {
       "request_parameter_supported": true,